Chart Color Schemes

 Korumburra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Korumburra had below average cultural diversity, with 87.8% born in Australia, 91.8% being citizens, and 95.2% speaking English only at home.
-Christianity was the main religion, comprising 43.6%.
-Judaism, at 0.1%, was slightly overrepresented compared to Rest of Vic's 0.1%.
+Korumburra has a lower than average cultural diversity, with 87.8% of its population born in Australia, 91.8% being citizens, and 95.2% speaking English only at home.
+Christianity is the predominant religion in Korumburra, comprising 43.6% of the population.
+While Judaism makes up only 0.1% of Korumburra's population, this is similar to the regional average of 0.1%.

 Frequently Asked Questions - Diversity